 01 of 10

-The film won an oscar for best foreign movie.
-What is so remarkable is the fact that the main actors themselves were living in corrugated shacks in Soweto until very recently.
-South Africa's Mail and Guardian newspaper reports that Terry Pheto and Presley Chweneyagae were cast based on their performances in a theatre group in Soweto.
+The film won an Oscar for Best Foreign Language Picture in 2005.
+What is so remarkable is the fact that the main actors themselves were living in corrugated shacks in Soweto until the movie experienced its success.
+Additionally, South Africa's Mail and Guardian newspaper reported that Terry Pheto and Presley Chweneyagae were cast based on their performances in a theatre group in Soweto.

 03 of 10

 A riveting movie documenting the battle for independence in Algeria during the 1950's, "Battle of Algiers" is not for the faint of heart but is very interesting and thought-provoking.
 In fact, the film was banned in France for five years after its release for its depictions of graphic violence and suffering.

 The movie has been revisited by many since the start of the Iraq war, and for some people watching, the parallels that can be drawn are quite disconcerting.

 Blood Diamond (2006)

 For a big Hollywood movie, "Blood Diamond" is surprisingly gritty and real, and even Leonardo DiCaprio's South African accent is spot on.
 The movie is set in Sierra Leone during the chaotic 1990s when the country was in the midst of a civil war.

 In the film, Danny Archer (Leonardo DiCaprio) is a South African mercenary who teams up with Solomon Vandy (Djimon Hounsou), a local fisherman looking for his son who has been abducted by rebels.
 The two spend the film looking for a diamond that will change their lives forever.

 They are followed by an American reporter (Jennifer Connelly) trying to tell the story about conflict diamonds and the part they have played in fuelling one of the most brutal civil wars the world has ever seen.Continue to 5 of 10 below.